Microsoft Copilot

 Is my data protected while using Copilot?

-Yes, when signed in to Copilot with your University of Auckland account it is safe to use sensitive data and your interactions will remain private.
+Yes, when signed in to Copilot with your University of Auckland account it is safe to use internal and sensitive data (see the University’s Data Classification Standard); your interactions will remain private.
 Your information will not be used to train its large language model for future interactions by other users.
-See the FAQ below about how to log in to Copilot.

 How do I log in to Copilot?